 Immediately after vein treatment, we wrap the leg with gentle pressure.
 Walking should resume right away to encourage blood to divert from the closed vein.
 The day following your treatment, we will exam your veins.
 A compression garment may be necessary for the first week following treatment, after our team removes the initial wrapping.
-During recovery you may take a mild over-the-counter pain reliever to manage comfort if necessary.
-Patients can expect a full return to normal activities approximately 7 to 10 days.
+During recovery, you may take a mild over-the-counter pain reliever to manage comfort if necessary.
+Patients can expect a full return to normal activities in approximately 7 to 10 days.

 Risks of Endovenous Laser Ablation Surgery